MBBS, FRCS (Tr and Orth)

 My orthopaedic practice concentrates exclusively on conditions affecting the shoulder and elbow.
 I favour keyhole techniques where possible and now carry out more than three quarters of operations arthroscopically.

-I now perform Platelet Rish Plasma (PRP) treatment in the out-patient department of Spire Portsmouth Hospital, allowing me to treat problems such as 'tennis elbow' without the need for surgical intervention.
+I now perform Platelet Rich Plasma (PRP) treatment in the outpatient department of Spire Portsmouth Hospital, allowing me to treat problems such as 'tennis elbow' without the need for surgical intervention.

 I qualified as a doctor from the University of Newcastle Upon Tyne in 1992 and trained as a specialist surgeon on the Wessex Orthopaedic Rotation.
 I had the opportunity to develop my expertise in shoulder and elbow surgery by undertaking a fellowship in France with Professor Pascal Boileau, one of the world's leading shoulder and arthroscopic surgeons.

 Some of the principal treatments carried out by Mr Duncan Watkinson at Spire include: